-To build a home we have to dig!
+To build a home, we have to dig!
 We dig to reach solid ground that will support the weight of the home.
-To ensure the safety of the workers, and allow them room to work, we have to dig the hole a little wider, typically four or five feet wider on all sides of the home.
+To ensure the safety of the workers and allow them room to work, we have to dig the hole a little wider, typically four or five feet wider, on all sides of the home.

-Don't Fill The Moat
+Don't Fill The Invisble Moat

-Solving The Problem
+Solving The Drainage Problem

-A better solution is to install flexible corrugated drain pipe (pictured), or ridged plastic drain pipe underground.
-A good landscaper can usually take care of this for you in a day or two.
+A better solution is to install an underground flexible corrugated drain pipe (pictured) or ridged plastic drain pipes.
+A good landscaper can handle this for you in a day or two.

-Channeling water away from your homes foundation is a big step to preserving the structural integrity of your home for years to come.
+Channeling water away from your home’s foundation is a big step to preserving the structural integrity of your home for years to come.